Central London Areas

 BLOOMSBURY – ‘LIFE IN SQUARES’

-Georgian squares, and home of the British Museum – where walk ends.
-Stories of the Bloomsbury Group, Dickens, TS Eliot, George Orwell and life of bohemian London of late 19. and early 20c.
+Georgian squares, and home of the British Museum, London University’s Senate House and Hawksmoor’s most bizarre church.
+Stories of the Bloomsbury Group, Dickens, TS Eliot, George Orwell and the life of bohemian London of late 19c. and early 20c.

 CHARLES DICKENS’ LONDON

-The area which was an 18c. red-light district for the upper classes!
-In 19c. declined into poverty and now is regenerated as a vibrant area of street performers and entertainment.
-Not for the prudish!
+The area which was the 18c red-light district for the upper classes!
+In 19c.it declined into poverty and now is regenerated as a vibrant area of street performers and entertainment.
+3 contrasting areas – Embankment Gardens, the bustle of Covent Garden Market, and the converted warehouse enclave of 7 Dials.
+A walk not for the prudish! (could end for meal in a ‘millennial’s’ middle-eastern restaurant in 7 dials www.eatlebab.com)

 FITZROVIA – The Famous and Infamous